 - opens in a new windowThe Salvation Army provides rental assistance and utilities assistance.
 Call 703-771-3371.

 - opens in a new windowInformation about unemployment in Loudoun County

-- Tree of Life Ministries provides Grab-n-Go meals from 6-7 pm at Leesburg Crossroads Church at 850 Edwards Ferry Road NE.
+- opens in a new windowTree of Life Ministries provides Grab-n-Go meals from 6-7 pm at Leesburg Crossroads Church at 850 Edwards Ferry Road NE.
 If you have other needs, please ask for Isabel and let her know what else you may need.
 The Tree of Life ministry also has community dinners in Purcellville on Thursdays.
-If you have any further questions or want more information or have a person in your life with additional needs, please call 540-441-7920 or email email@example.com to make a request of the staff.
+If you have any further questions or want more information or have a person in your life with additional needs, please call 540-441-7920 or email email@example.com new email to make a request of the staff.

 - opens in a new windowPantry Project offers meals every day at 11:30am.

 - opens in a new windowVirginia Medicaid is Taking Action to Fight COVID-29opens PDF file

 - opens in a new windowThe Arc of Virginia Coronavirus Information & Resources

 - opens in a new windowCoronavirus Relief Bill: Tell Congress to Include People With Disabilities